python-medikit/medikit/README.rst

 * Do you support python 3?

-  * Yes, edgy.project run both with python 2.7+ and python 3.4+, but we don't generate version specific code.
+  * Yes, medikit run both with python 2.7+ and python 3.4+, but we don't generate version specific code.
 For example, we don't support generating namespace packages that does not have __init__.py files with the python namespace package boilerplate.